mezo-org/mezod/infrastructure/terraform/mezo-staging/README.md

 ### Create infrastructure resources

-To create the infrastructure resources, move to the `mezo-test` root directory follow the steps below.
+To create the infrastructure resources, move to the `mezo-staging` root directory follow the steps below.
 Type the project ID when prompted.
 1. Initialize Terraform (**this action needs to be done only once**):
     ```shell